s-oa18/complete-javascript-course-master/README.md

 };
 ```

-To switch 'Marketing' and 'Sales' from 'department' array; you first have to list them from the department array
+To switch 'Marketing' and 'Sales' from 'department' property; you first have to list them from the department array
 ```javascript
 let [first, second] = department.agency
 console.log(first, second);